tonioloewald/bindinator.js/docs/react.md

 ![redraw flashing in react](./docs/images/react-screen-redraws.gif)

-In order to minimize unnecessary redraws, React utilizes a "virtual DOM" that is intended to store the state of UI components so that it can tell whether they need to be redrawn.
+In order to minimize unnecessary redraws, React utilizes a "virtual DOM" that is intended to store the state of DOM elements so that it can tell whether they need to be redrawn.
 Despite this, this simple example redraws the static heading for no reason and, in practice, developers frequently need to implement a method named `shouldComponentUpdate` to manually block redraws.